dnet/androsphinx/README.md

 	sdk.dir=/path/to/android/sdk

-If this is the first build, `libsphinx.so` and `libsodium.so` also needs to be built.
+If this is the first build, `libsphinx.so`, `libequihash.so` and `libsodium.so` also needs to be built and `libc++_shared.so` needs to be copied.
 To do this, update `PATH` to include the NDK toolchain commands such as `clang`, set the environment variable `ANDROID_NDK_HOME` to the appropriate path and run:

 	sh build-libsphinx.sh

-After a successful build of `libsphinx.so`, Gradle can build the app itself, compiling managed Kotlin and Java code, and packaging the `.so` files from the above step.
+After a successful build/copy of the above, Gradle can build the app itself, compiling managed Kotlin and Java code, and packaging the `.so` files from the above step.
 So if only Kotlin/Java code is changed, the command below does everyting to produce an APK: